 Not sure whether to go for a humane Mouse trap or a standard snap trap?

 Both options have benefits, and both options have some drawbacks too.
-But there are so many devices to choose from, which one is best mouse trap option?
+But there are so many devices to choose from; which one is the best mouse trap option?

-It is important that you consider the pros v cons when deciding, so I am going to take you through the criteria I use when deciding which Mouse trap to use.
+You must consider the pros v cons when deciding, so I will take you through the criteria I use when deciding which Mouse trap to use.

 Let’s begin with a short description of both Mouse trap options.